-5.1 Obligation to Pay

-5.1.a You agree to pay, or arrange for payment of, your Tuition Fees to the university in accordance with this clause.

-5.1.b Tuition Fees are payable each year for our obligations to you including delivery of the Programme.

-5.1.c If a third party is paying your Tuition Fees (including the Student Loans Company), you will be liable if they do not pay.

-5.2 Late or non-payment of Tuition Fees

-5.2.a If You or any third party who is supposed to pay on your behalf fail to pay your Tuition Fees by the date specified in the invoice or as otherwise agreed in writing by you and the university, the university has the right to take one or more of the following actions:

-5.2.a.i suspend your studies on your Programme including stopping you commencing the next year of your Programme or admittance onto another Programme;

-5.2.a.ii exclude you which will include exclusion from all university services;

-5.2.a.iii take legal action against you for non-payment and if legal action is taken against you, what you have to pay will then increase to include court fees, interest and any other costs incurred;
+- 5.1 Obligation to Pay - 5.1.a You agree to pay, or arrange for payment of, your Tuition Fees to the university in accordance with this clause. - 5.1.b Tuition Fees are payable each year for our obligations to you including delivery of the Programme. - 5.1.c If a third party is paying your Tuition Fees (including the Student Loans Company), you will be liable if they do not pay. - 5.2 Late or non-payment of Tuition Fees - 5.2.a If You or any third party who is supposed to pay on your behalf fail to pay your Tuition Fees by the date specified in the invoice or as otherwise agreed in writing by you and the university, the university has the right to take one or more of the following actions: - 5.2.a.i suspend your studies on your Programme including stopping you commencing the next year of your Programme or admittance onto another Programme; - 5.2.a.ii exclude you which will include exclusion from all university services; - 5.2.a.iii take legal action against you for non-payment and if legal action is taken against you, what you have to pay will then increase to include court fees, interest and any other costs incurred;

-5.2.a.iv refer your debt to a debt collection agency.
+- 5.2.a.iv refer your debt to a debt collection agency.
 If this happens, you will be responsible for an administration charge of 10% of the Tuition Fees outstanding.
-This charge represents a percentage of the cost to the university of use of a debt collection agency.

-5.2.b Students who owe Tuition Fees will not receive their degree or any other academic award.

-5.2.c If you owe Tuition Fees your assessment of results will be given on the standard notification form, endorsed with a statement that you are in debt to the university.

-5.2.d The university will not provide references, confirmation of award and/or achievement, replacement transcripts or certifications or verification of true copy documents for Students with Tuition Fee debts or for those who have been excluded from the university for Non-payment of Tuition Fees.

-5.2.e International Students may not be provided with a CAS if any part of your Tuition Fees or your Deposit is still outstanding.

-5.2.f Before exercising its rights under this clause to exclude you, suspend you, refer you to a debt collection agency, or take legal action against you, the university will give you reasonable notice of our intentions, allow you the opportunity to make representations and consider those representations in deciding how to proceed.
+This charge represents a percentage of the cost to the university of use of a debt collection agency. - 5.2.b Students who owe Tuition Fees will not get their degree or any other academic award. - 5.2.c If you owe Tuition Fees your assessment of results will be given on the standard notification form, endorsed with a statement that you are in debt to the university. - 5.2.d The university will not provide references, confirmation of award and/or achievement, replacement transcripts or certifications or verification of true copy documents for Students with Tuition Fee debts or for those who have been excluded from the university for Non-payment of Tuition Fees. - 5.2.e International Students may not be provided with a CAS if any part of your Tuition Fees or your Deposit is still outstanding. - 5.2.f Before exercising its rights under this clause to exclude you, suspend you, refer you to a debt collection agency, or take legal action against you, the university will give you reasonable notice of our intentions, allow you the opportunity to make representations and consider those representations in deciding how to proceed.

-5.3 If you are experiencing difficulties in paying your tuition fees, you are strongly encouraged to make contact with the university as soon as possible.
-Early notification enables the university to work with you and support you to pay.
-You can contact the university's Incomes Team to discuss your fees by contacting income@dmu.ac.uk .
-The university also provides a money advice service for students, which can be contacted at sfw@dmu.ac.uk.